-- 1. Obstruction or disruption of teaching, administration or other normal college operations or activities. - Dating violence, domestic violence, stalking and sexual assault. - 3.
-Failure to comply with directions of college officials, security or other law enforcement officers while acting in the performance of their duties. - Direct or indirect threats to the health or safety of self or others.

-- 5. Illegal use, possession or distribution of alcoholic beverages, narcotics or controlled substances, or public intoxication. - 6.
-Theft or destruction on college property. - 7.
-Unauthorized entry or use of college facilities. - Misuse of college or personal technology or violation of the Acceptable Use Policy. - 9.
-Harassment or discrimination. - Possession of firearms, explosives, chemicals or other dangerous weapons. - 11.
-Conduct which is disorderly, lewd or indecent.
+- Obstruction or disruption of teaching, administration or other normal college operations or activities. - Dating violence, domestic violence, stalking and sexual assault.
+Failure to comply with directions of college officials, Safety Services or other law enforcement officers while acting in the performance of their duties. - · Direct or indirect threats to the health or safety of self or others. - Illegal use, possession or distribution of alcoholic beverages, narcotics or controlled substances, or public intoxication. - Theft or destruction on college property. - Unauthorized entry or use of college facilities. - Misuse of college or personal technology or violation of the Acceptable Use Policy. - Harassment or discrimination. - Possession of firearms, explosives, chemicals or other dangerous weapons. - Conduct which is disorderly, lewd or indecent.